dartomOOv/planetarium-api-service/README.md

 * If access token doesn't work(you can check it using 'api/user/token/verify/' url) go to 'api/user/token/refresh/' and put in the given field refresh token.
 * If verify token doesn't work, repeat tokens retrieval at 'api/user/token/'.

-### If you want to use this API with Postgres, then open page 'api/schema/', where will start downloading of API scheme.
+### If you want to use this API with Postman, then open page 'api/schema/', where will start downloading of API scheme.

 ## Db structure used for this project: